artbrock/holochain_docs/App-Development-API.md

 Returns the hash of the given entry data.

 ### `call <zome-name> <function-name> <arguments>`
-Calls an exposed function from another zome. `<arguments>` is a string or an object/hash depending on the CallingType that was specified in the function defintion.
+Calls an exposed function from another zome. `<arguments>` is a string or an object/hash depending on the CallingType that was specified in the function's defintion.

 ### `debug <value>`
 Outputs <value> to the debug log.